Impact categories help us make actionable statements about how Greenhouse Gas (GHG) emissions influence the environment.

 All the impact categories (overview)

 Table 1 gives you an overview of the 15 environmental impact categories, which unit they are measured in, and what they describe.
-Below them, you will find Table 2-4 that include additional parameters and indicators you have to report on for the use of resources, waste types and output flows of materials & energy.
+Below them, you will find Table 2-4 which includes additional parameters and indicators you have to report on for the use of resources, waste types and output flows of materials & energy.

 Good to note: last year the EN15804 standard was updated to EN15804 + A2 (2019).
 This resulted in quite some other changes.
 Find these new adaptations here.